It shouldn’t, of course. But it can.

-When Windows Explorer crashes
+When File Explorer crashes

 Unfortunately, Windows doesn’t include an interface for viewing or managing these add-ons, so we need to grab a third-party tool.

-ShellExView from NirSoft is a free utility for doing just that.
+ShellExView from NirSoft is a free utility for doing that.

-The first thing to note when running ShellExView is the sheer number of shell extensions: 262 on my machine alone.
+The first thing to note when running ShellExView is the sheer number of shell extensions: 257 on my machine alone.

 Identifying problematic shell extensions

-You may need to widen the default ShellExView window to expose the “Product Name” column, and then widen that column to make it more readable by double-clicking its right divider in the column header.
-(There are actually many columns of information, and I encourage you to at least have a look at the rest while you’re at it to see what kind of information is available.)
+You may need to widen the default ShellExView window to expose the Product Name column, and then widen that column to make it more readable by double-clicking its right divider in the column header.
+(There are many columns of information.
+Have a look at the rest while you’re at it to see what kinds of information are available.)

-Click the “Product Name” column header to sort the extension list by product name.
+Click the Product Name column header to sort the extension list by product name.

 Disabling shell extensions is relatively safe, particularly for non-Microsoft Windows extensions.
 (You may need to reboot for the disabling to take effect.)
-Typically, all that happens is that you lose some functionality — often functionality that you never knew existed or never used.
+Typically, all that happens is that you lose some functionality — often functionality you never knew existed or never used.

-If disabling the shell extension causes the problem to go away, you can proceed either of two ways:
+If disabling the shell extension causes the problem to go away, you can proceed in either of two ways:

-If disabling the shell extension does not resolve the issue that you’re dealing with, then I recommend re-enabling it.
+If disabling the shell extension does not resolve the issue that you’re dealing with, I recommend re-enabling it.